lruepke/HTF_lecture/Dome2025/source/lectures/L02/Flow_pore_scale.rst

         {
             type            noSlip;
         }
-        frontAndBack
+        front
         {
             type            empty;
         }
+        back
+        {
+            type            empty;
         }
+    }

 The top and bottom are again symmetry planes and the :code:`zeroGradient` condition ensure that fluids can freely flow in and out.
-The contacts with the solid grains get :code:`noSlip`, which makes the velocity go to zero; frontAndBack are again set tp :code:`empty`.
+The contacts with the solid grains get :code:`noSlip`, which makes the velocity go to zero; front and back are again set to :code:`empty`.

 Transport properties